General conditions

 3. You may not leave the base, even temporarily, except for justified reasons and with the authorisation of the base chief.
 Visits from relatives or friends are not allowed, without special permission from the base chief.

-4. Tidiness and cleanliness, which are essential in a community life, concern not only one's own person and personal belongings, but also the dormitories, common rooms and facilities, the surroundings, and the equipment and facilities of the Base.
-Vital to the School is the care of the boats and materials.
+4. Tidiness and cleanliness, which are essential in a community life, concern not only one's own person and personal belongings, but also the dormitories, the common rooms and services, the surroundings, as well as the equipment and facilities of the Base.

 5. Sleeping after a busy and tiring day is a sacred right, so all noise in the vicinity of dormitories must stop at the hour of silence.
 Small radios, cassette players and the like are not welcome and their use is forbidden in the common areas.
 Mobile phones are also to be used discreetly, but must be switched off during communal activities.